 This one day course supports participants to develop school-university partnerships that inspire students by bringing cutting edge research into the classroom.
 Using the NCCPE’s Perspective on Partnerships tool we will explore the perspectives of all those involved in partnership – researchers, brokers, teachers and school students.
 Drawing on learning and experience from the School University Partnership Initiative (SUPI), we will foster new understandings of how to define the scope of new projects, ensure clarity and avoid unmet expectations, as well as renewing and rejuvenating existing partnerships.

-Price includes a copy of the NCCPE's Perspectives on Partnership PoP tool
+All participants will receive a free copy of the NCCPE's Perspectives on Partnership PoP tool

 The course covers: